Shakeela (film)

 Shakeela is a 2020 an Indian Hindi-language biographical film written and directed by Indrajit Lankesh.
 The film stars Richa Chadda as the eponymous adult star of 1990s who acted in adult films in several Indian languages, with Pankaj Tripathi and Rajeev Pillai in supporting roles.
 The film has been produced by Sammy Nanwani and Sahil Nanwani.
-Shakeela released on 25 December 2020 in theatres.
+Shakeela was released on 25 December 2020 in theatres.